cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 })
 ```

+### Component

-Cypress can also mount components from some web frameworks and execute [component tests](/guides/component-testing/introduction) using the same full set Cypress commands as E2E test.
+You can also use Cypress to mount components from some web frameworks and execute [component tests](/guides/component-testing/introduction).

 ```js
 import { mount } from '@cypress/react' // or @cypress/vue